 These graceful animals still roam in enormous herds and are a symbol of Southern Africa.
-They are so impressive they provide the nickname and crest to the South African national rugby team, who are known as “the springboks”.
+They are so impressive they provide the nickname and crest to the South African national rugby team, called “the springboks”.

-Here is the complete guide to this remarkable antelope, including many fun facts you won’t already know.
+Here is the complete guide to this remarkable antelope, including many fun facts you may not already know.

-These are slender and agile antelope with very long necks.
-Mature springbok measure up to 85 cm at the shoulder and can be up to 1.5 metres in length.
+What does a springbok look like?
+They are slender and agile antelopes with very long necks.
+Mature springboks measure up to 85 cm at the shoulder and can be up to 1.5 meters in length.

 Enormous protruding ears help give springbok an exceptional sense of hearing.
-This helps them to identify danger on the savannah.
+This helps them to identify danger in the savannah.

 Springbok vs gazelle

-Springbok have four less teeth while gazelle have a shorter, narrower nose.
+Springboks have four fewer teeth, while gazelles have shorter, narrower noses.
 But surely that isn’t enough to make them distinct species?

-The key distinctive difference between a springbok and a gazelle is a patch of white hair that springbok hide beneath a skin fold on their back.
+When it comes to the gazelle vs springbok, the key distinctive difference between the two is a patch of white hair that springbok hide beneath a skin fold on their back.
 No other gazelle has this hidden pouch.

-This white hair is only revealed when springbok start pronking.
-When pronking a springbok turns its skin fold inside out, thus revealing the dazzling white hair.
+Springboks reveal this white hair when they start pronking.
+When pronking, springboks turn their skin to fold inside out, thus revealing dazzling white hair.
 This looks pretty but has a more important function.

 Springbok will turn their pouch inside out to release a special scent from their inner glandular skin.
-This substance smells a little like honey and is used to attract females.
+This substance smells a little like honey and attracts females.

-Pronking is one of the most incredible wildlife behaviours you can witness anywhere in Africa.
+Pronking is one of the most incredible wildlife behaviors you can witness anywhere in Africa.
 It is an Afrikaans word that means to show off.

-This behaviour is a stiff-legged vertical jump that takes joyous springbok almost four metres into the air.
+This behavior is a stiff-legged vertical jump that takes joyous springbok almost four meters high into the air.
 And they don’t just jump once.
 Oh no. A true pronker does these jumps continuously.

-While a springbok’s legs are kept straight the leap is accompanied by a rounded back and bowed head.
-These pronks are not intended to cover large distance, but to show off how high the springbok can jump.
+While a springbok keeps its legs straight, the leap is accompanied by a rounded back and bowed head.
+These pronks are not intended to cover a large distance but to show off how high the springbok can jump.

 Where Do Springbok Live?

-These massive treks are called trekbokken and can still be witnessed in Namibia and Botswana, although not on the same scale as 500 years ago.
+These massive treks are called trekbokken and you can still witness them in Namibia and Botswana, although not on the same scale as 500 years ago.

 This adaptability has enabled them to live in areas where there are very few people.
 So despite being hunted for their meat and skin, they continue to increase in number.

-Springbok meat is very tasty and can be bought in supermarkets all over Southern Africa.
+Springbok meat is very tasty and you can buy it in supermarkets all over Southern Africa.
 It is usually cooked on a braai (barbecue) and has a lean texture and rich gamey taste.

 Living in herds

-They mark these territories with urine and big piles of faeces.
+They mark these territories with urine and big piles of feces.
 Fights between rivals can become bloody.
-Springbok meet head on and lock their horns in battle.
+Springbok meet head-on and lock their horns in battle.
 They also like to stab at the neck and eyes.

-Larger males will quickly kick out any rival males.
-So even if a male has been with the females for nine months he will soon be cast out and forced to join a bachelor group.
+Larger males will quickly kick out any rivals.
+So even if a male springbok has been with the females for nine months, he will soon be cast out and forced to join a bachelor group.

 Anyone that lives in the desert knows the importance of dawn and dusk.
 These cooler daytime hours are the best for travel – nobody wants to be marching across the Namib Desert at midday!

 These cooler hours are when the springbok are most active and do most of their pronking and grazing.
-Springbok prefer to feed in the open as this provides greater protection from predators.
+Springboks prefer to feed in the open as this provides greater protection from predators.

-Springbok success can be partially explained by how difficult they are to catch.
-For most predators the reward isn’t worth the effort.
+Springbok’s success can be partially explained by how difficult they are to catch.
+For most predators, the reward isn’t worth the effort.